Skip to main content

 MAURITANIA

-In Mauritania, the human footprint is minimal, and it is the immensity of the Sahara Desert and the power of the Atlantic Ocean that dictate the rules.
-Our journey will begin right from the ocean, from the pristine coasts of the Banc d’Arguin National Park, one of the world’s largest sanctuaries for migratory birds.
-The “desert train” will then take us into the heart of the Sahara, which we will get to know in all its changing nuances: here, accompanied by our fantastic local team, we will cross hundreds of kilometers of dunes, sands, and stony plains by 4×4, completely disconnected from the outside world, and we will camp in legendary caravan cities and cool oases that seem almost miraculous.
+In Mauritania, the human footprint is minimal, and it is the immensity of the Sahara Desert and the power of the Atlantic Ocean that set the rules.
+Our journey begins along the pristine shores of the Banc d’Arguin National Park, one of the world’s largest sanctuaries for migratory birds.
+From there, the legendary “desert train” will carry us deep into the heart of the Sahara, where, accompanied by our expert local team, we will cross endless dunes, sandy plains, and rocky landscapes by 4×4, completely disconnected from the outside world.
+Along the way, we will camp in historic caravan cities and hidden oases that seem almost miraculous.

 The BHS touch